MeshanKhosla/redis-union-find/README.md

-# redis-disjoint-set
+# redis-union-find

-This is an implementation of the [Disjoint set](https://cs61b-2.gitbook.io/cs61b-textbook/14.-disjoint-sets) data structure using Redis.
+This is an implementation of the [Union Find/Disjoint Set](https://cs61b-2.gitbook.io/cs61b-textbook/14.-disjoint-sets) data structure using Redis.
 It implements WeightedQuickUnion with path compression.

 ## Why?
 I think Disjoint Sets are really cool.